Who Can Benefit From The Research & Development Credit?

 - There must be uncertainty as to the design of the new product, process, or software

-- Testing alternative methods in an attempt to achieve a desired result
+- Testing alternative methods in an attempt to achieve the desired result

 - The activities must be technological in nature, making use of the principles of the physical sciences

-Qualifying Costs Associated With The Above Research Activities Include:
+Qualifying Costs Associated With The Above Activities Include:

 - Wages subject to income tax withholding paid to employees to perform qualified activities